No-Cost Information Security Tips for Businesses

 Sign up for online banking to daily manage your financial business dashboard.
 By keeping an eye out for any unusual transactions, you and First Bank can work quickly to squash any potential fraudsters.

-Secure access codes: these codes sent to you through your phone (via a call or text), are required each time you sign in, and strengthen the safeguards in place at login by adding steps to verify your identity.
+Secure Access Codes: these codes sent to you through your phone (via a call or text), are required each time you sign in from an unregistered/new device or your computer’s cache clears, and strengthen the safeguards in place at login by adding steps to verify your identity.
+Important: do not share your Secure Access Code with anyone, even if they claim to be with First Bank.
+We will not ask you to provide it—ever—when helping you with a question or concern about your account.

 Dual approvals for ACH and wires: Upon submission of the file, you have the option of notifying an approver that the file is ready.
-Either an e-mail message or telephone call is automatically sent to a user with the proper approval authority.
+A telephone call is automatically sent to a user with the proper approval authority.

-If you’d like a security audit for your business, come into your local First Bank branch.
-We’d be happy to sit down with you and review all the measures mentioned above, as well as other ways your business can be protected from fraud and theft.
+If you’d like to learn more about what First Bank can do to keep your business safe from losses—like Positive Pay or entitlements with bill pay—contact our Business Support team.
+We’d be happy to talk with you and review all the measures mentioned above, as well as other ways your business can be protected from fraud and theft.